conjuncts/gmft/README.md

 See [comparison](https://docs.google.com/spreadsheets/d/12IhxHZbYF71dPl32PQpF_6pg9e9S8f9W4sTHt-B0KTg).

 Gmft focuses highly on pdf tables.
-Another great option is [img2table](https://github.com/xavctn/img2table), which is non-deep and attains great results.
+For tables, another great option is [img2table](https://github.com/xavctn/img2table), which is non-deep and attains great results.

 [Nougat](https://github.com/facebookresearch/nougat) is excellent for both pdf table extraction and document understanding.
 It outputs full mathpix markdown (.mmd), which includes latex formulas, bold/italics, and fully latex-typeset tables.
 However, a gpu is highly recommended.

 For general document understanding, I recommend checking out [open-parse](https://github.com/Filimoa/open-parse), [unstructured](https://github.com/Unstructured-IO/unstructured), [surya](https://github.com/VikParuchuri/surya), [deepdoctection](https://github.com/deepdoctection/deepdoctection), and [DocTR](https://github.com/mindee/doctr).
 Open-parse and unstructured do quite well on the same example pdfs in terms of extraction quality.

-Open-parse offers UniTable, a larger model which may achieve higher quality but runs much slower on cpu (see [reliability section](#Reliable) for more discussion.)
-Importantly, open-parse allows extraction of auxiliary information like headers, paragraphs, etc., useful for RAG.
+Open-parse allows extraction of auxiliary information like headers, paragraphs, etc., useful for RAG.
+In addition to the Table Transformer, open-parse also offers UniTable, a newer model which achieves SOTA results in many datasets like PubLayNet and FinTabNet.
+Though UniTable support in gmft is slated for the future, UniTable is much larger (~1.5 GB) and runs much slower (almost x90 longer!) on cpu.
+Therefore, TATR is still preferred for its speed.
+In addition, contrary to the table transformer, Unitable may fail first through misalignment because of misplaced html tags.
+This may impact use cases where alignment is critical.

 ## License

 gmft is released under MIT.

-If you wish to use PyMuPDF, the file `gmft/pdf_bindings/bindings_mu.py` is available but is packaged [separately](https://gist.github.com/conjuncts/5a44784d6849c6966e57206da14d757d). `bindings_mu.py` alone is released under [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
+PyMuPDF support is available in a [separate repository](https://github.com/conjuncts/gmft_pymupdf) in observance of pymupdf's AGPL 3.0 license.